 After you have made your first layer looping around the sticks, all of the following layers of the web you will simply be looping around the string from the layer before.

 Also when you start on this 2nd layer you will be choosing the midpoint between the last two loops from your last layer and looping around that.
 Again making sure to loop it under and behind the string as you are looping it to keep this loop from slipping.

 Now you simply do that all the way around.

 Continue this pattern of looping around the midpoint of the string from the layer before until you have closed in the entire triangle or have a smaller opening of your choice of size.
 You can also leave a small amount of the string from the inside to attach a decoration (charm, stone, crystal, bone, etc).

 Along with the inside decoration add a string to the top to hang it with if you desire.
 Additionally add strings, feathers, braids, pinecones, and really anything your imagination can come up with to the bottom.
 Go as fancy or rugged as you like!

 Bamsauce, just like that a homemade Nature Art DIY dreamcatcher!
 Make these as simple or detailed as you want.
 You could paint your sticks and buy or make colored feathers.
 Find or buy stones like amethyst or quarts to really jazz it up.
 Additionally wooden or glass beads also make a touch.

 DIY dreamcatcher for kids

 Just like that, you have yourself a ready-made Nature Art DIY dreamcatcher.
-These are perfect for whatever level you kids are at preschool to highschool.
+These are perfect for whatever level your kids are at preschool to high school.
 They make for wonderful grandparents or family gifts too.
 Heck, you could even polish them up and make a little shop on Etsy and sell them.
 Encourage some entrepreneurship in your kids!
 Without a doubt this little nature art the sky is the limit, or rather your imagination is.